 Ownership of Website Content (Blogs, Images)

-To avoid any confusion or misunderstandings regarding ownership rights for text content and images used on your website, it is essential to include specific clauses in your web design contract.
-These clauses should clearly state whether the client retains full ownership over all materials produced during the project or if certain elements are licensed from third parties.
-For example:
+To avoid any confusion or misunderstandings regarding ownership rights for text content and images used, it is important to read website design contracts slowly, as it is essential to include specific clauses about ownership.
+These clauses should clearly state whether the client decides to retain full ownership over all materials produced during the project or if certain elements are licensed by third parties.

 - Client-Owned Content: The client has complete control over their original text content and images.